turbot/steampipe-plugin-salesforce/docs/tables/salesforce_opportunity.md

 If the `naming_convention` config argument is set to `api_native`, the table and column names will match Salesforce naming conventions.

 ### Basic info (with API Native naming convention)
+Explore the opportunities in your pipeline, focusing on their names, amounts, types, and forecast categories, to gain insights into their stages.
+This is useful for understanding the distribution and potential value of your opportunities, which can inform your sales strategy and prioritization.

 ```sql
 select